 That is really up to you.
 Starting a business is hard work and there’s a lot to do.
 You will be asked to prepare for classes and there will be a few assignments including drawing your business model and answering Doug’s 10 questions about your business.
 But beyond those tasks the ‘homework’ is starting your business, which can take every waking moment if you let it.

 IS THERE A TEXT BOOK TO SUPPORT THE COURSE?

 Funny you should ask.
-Doug has just finished his first book which is basically the text book supporting this course.
+Doug’s book How to Start a Creative Business the Jargon Free Guide for Creative Entrepreneurs serves as the textbook supporting this course.
 It’s definitely worth reading whether or not you’re on the course, but it will aid you greatly as you work your way through the programme.

 WILL THERE BE OPPORTUNITIES TO NETWORK WITH OTHER ENTREPRENEURS?